UltimaHoarder/UltimaScraper/README.md

   // It is MANDATORY to fill everything else in otherwise the script won't work

-  // After logging in on the browser, go to www.onlyfans.com, then check the examples folder on how to get app-token, sess and user-agent
+  // After logging in on the browser, go to www.onlyfans.com, then check the image below on how to get app-token, sess and user-agent

   ![app-token](Examples/1.png)